mogomaa79/CMU_bomb_lab/README.md

 4. **Reverse Engineering the Hidden Array:**
    - To successfully defuse Phase 5, we need to reverse-engineer the hidden array's indexes.
-   - The correct order of indexes is 3, 14, 13, 4, 5, 6, corresponding to the ASCII values 'ionefj'.
+   - After analyzing the hidden array, the correct order of indexes is 3, 14, 13, 4, 5, 6.
+This can be reached via many characters, for example 'ionefj'.

 The input string that, when processed through these steps, results in the word "flyers" is "ionefj".

-# Solving CMU Bomb Lab - Phase 6
+# Phase 6

 ## Initial Analysis